 Read more about paint and varnish stripping from wood in our blog.

-Areas to be stripped should be cleaned to remove dirt and debris from the surface that may restrict contact and adhesion of the Peel Away 7 Poultice.
+Areas to be stripped should be clean, dry and free from any surface dirt and debris that may restrict contact and adhesion of the Peel Away 7 Poultice.
 Ensure that any surfaces not intended to be stripped are covered and protected from this product.

 Peel Away 7 will work slower under 5℃ and will not work if temperature falls below 0℃.
-Peelaway 7 will not remove baked enamels, cement based paints or some types of 2 pack epoxy coatings.
+This product will not remove baked enamels, cement based paints or some types of 2 pack epoxy coatings.

 Please Note: Peelaway 7 has been designed to work on paints and varnishes produced from around 1972 onwards.
 If the area to be stripped has deeper layers of paint from around 1972 and earlier PeelAway 1 Paint Remover may be required to remove these older lead based products.
 Be sure to read the manufacturer's instructions for use before applying to be sure you have the appropriate product for the project you are working on.

 Good product, worked on thick lead paint (previous three products tried would not lift it).
 Needed a couple of applications (but I was working on 5+ coats of paint with very thick base coat) but did the job.
 Also does not stink the place out which is great for indoor work.
 Easy to use and easy to clean.
 Will need extra blankets if using it for repeat thin applications on things like windowsills and window frames.

 It did not work on my Chinese carved table although I applied Peelaway twice, and left it on overnight the second time.
 The Peelaway remover just seemed absorb some of the varnish and turn a light brown, but did not peel any of the varnish away.
 Having said that, I do not think the fault lies with Peelaway - the Chinese table is covered in an unusually hard lacquer-based varnish and is probably not all that common in the UK.